 |This duck’s unusual crown caught our attention.
 He seemed proud of his facial characteristics.|

 We weren’t certain if there were more chickens at the back of the house.
 We preferred not to intrude asking to see more.
-We had plenty of chickens gathering around our feet, pecking here and there, seemingly content and busy in their simple chicken lives.
+There were plenty of chickens, gathering around our feet, pecking here and there, seemingly content and busy in their simple chicken lives.

 A dear friend of mine in Minnesota lived five minutes from us.
-She had a well equipped chicken coup, kept suitably warm in the frigid winters.
-When I’d visit she’d holler, “Chickens!”
+She had a well-equipped chicken coup, kept suitably warm in the frigid winters.
+When I’d visit, she’d holler, “Chickens!”
 They’d come running, making me howl.
-She also had a few adult goats, two sisters, that would sit on our laps while we chatted with cups of coffee in hand.
+She also had a few adult goats, two sisters, that would sit on our laps while in lawn chairs in the garden, while we chatted with cups of coffee in hand.
 Even then, I couldn’t get enough of animals, regardless of their species.

 |The chickens were nibbling on something in this tin bowl.
 The contents could certainly be a determining factor if the eggs would be considered organic, although they wouldn’t be “certified” by any means, a process not done here in Savusavu.|

 As best as I could, I explained that Usi would pick them up for us in the future with the ride too difficult in a vehicle.
 We didn’t see any cars or trucks in the yards of the houses in that mountainous difficult-to-reach area.

 I kindly asked for four dozen eggs, for now, knowing we still had the rough walk back up to the car and Ratnesh insisted he carry them.
 We’d brought along the cloth bag we purchased in Kenya that has traveled well, laundering it on occasion and happy it’s worn so well for a $2 purchase so long ago.
 The four dozen eggs fit perfectly into the bag.